MicrosoftDocs/win32/desktop-src/VSS/volume-shadow-copy-service-overview.md

 ---
-Description: The Volume Shadow Copy Service (VSS) is a set of COM APIs that implements a framework to allow volume backups to be performed while applications on a system continue to write to the volumes. ms.assetid: 263b0200-4869-4fb0-ad50-240166d2d32f
+description: The Volume Shadow Copy Service (VSS) is a set of COM APIs that implements a framework to allow volume backups to be performed while applications on a system continue to write to the volumes. ms.assetid: 263b0200-4869-4fb0-ad50-240166d2d32f
 title: Volume Shadow Copy Service Overview ms.topic: article